Aankarsh/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EX : 3 Correlation and regression for data analysis
 # Aim :

 To analyse given data using coefficient of correlation and regression line